Mining Lights and HatsSafety Lamps

 The first to set upon the idea of a safety lamp was Dr. William Clanny.
 As a physician in Sunderland, England, Clanny routinely attended to patients injured in mining explosions.
 In 1813 Clanny revealed his first design for a lamp in a paper to the Royal Philosophical Society.
-Clanny enclosed the flame in glass with layers of water above and below the flame to seal in the fire.
-A bellows supplied air through a tube into the chamber to keep the flame alight.
-This lamp was impractical because of the need to operate a bellows, and when tested in a mixture of inflammable gas, the light was extinguished.
+Clanny enclosed the flame in glass with layers of water above and below the flame to "seal in the fire."
+A bellows supplied oxygen through a tube into the chamber to keep the flame alight.
+The bellows made this lamp impractical for daily use, and the flame was extinguished when tested in a mixture of inflammable gas.

 George Stephenson was an English engineer who also began to try to invent a safe lamp in 1815.
 Through trial and error he came upon a design that worked.
 He encased the lamp in a glass cylinder, which was capped with a metallic cover with tiny holes.
 This was covered with a metal bonnet to further remove the flame from the dangers of the flammable gas.